ispras/casr/docs/usage.md

 If you are using casr-san in docker container modify your seccomp profile to allow personality syscall (details can be found [here](https://docs.docker.com/engine/security/seccomp/)).

+If you are using casr-san to get CASR report for Rust binary.
+You can choose between ASAN stacktrace or Rust backtrace to analyze.
+If environment variable `RUST_BACKTRACE=(1|full)` is specified, then Rust backtrace is considered.

 ## casr-ubsan

 Triage errors found by UndefinedBehaviorSanitizer and create CASR reports (.casrep)